• Improve this Doc

 filter-action

-Action applied to packets matched by a found filter.
+The action applied to packets matched by a found filter (attack traffic).

 Syntax